fruit trees for the southwest

 Peach Trees

-Elberta – Semi-Dwarf, Large fruit is deep golden yellow blushed red.
-Self Fertile.
+Elberta – Semi-Dwarf, Large fruit is deep golden yellow, blushed red.
+Self-fertile.
 Ripens in July.
 Red Haven – (freestone) Medium to large red blushed fruit.
 Sweet and juicy.
 Good for canned use.
-Self Fertile.
+Self-fertile.
 Ripens in Mid-August.
 Click here for more PEACH tree information and photos.

 Desert Gold Peach – A vigorous and heavy-bearing tree offers fruit with exceptionally good flavor and sweetness for such an early variety.
 Its medium-sized semi-freestone fruit has firm yellow flesh and yellow skin with a red blush.
 Fragrant pink flowers adorn the green foliage on this self-fruiting tree.

 Red Haven Peach – An excellent freestone peach with red-blushed yellow skin and firm, sweet yellow flesh.
 Ideal for fresh eating, canning, and freezing.
 Attractive accent tree, with dark pink buds that open to fragrant pink flowers in early spring.
-The Red Haven is self Fertile.
+The Red Haven is self-fertile.

 Plum Trees

 Santa Rosa Plum – Excellent southwestern fruit tree.
 Large oval purplish skin fruit.
 Tart flavor.
-Self Fertile.
+Self-fertile.
 Ripens in June to July.

 Satsuma Plum – Medium round fruit.
-Has a dark red skin, juicy and dark flesh.
+Has a dark red skin and juicy, dark flesh.
 Use Santa Rosa as a pollinator.
 It will ripen in early August.
 We also carry the following fruit trees during the spring months.

 Pecan Trees – Are big favorites throughout the southwest.
-Not only do they give pecans but they will also provide your area with an ornamental shade tree.
+Not only do they give pecans, but they will also provide your area with an ornamental shade tree.

-Fruit Trees for Southwest Desert
+Fruit Trees for the Southwest Desert

 Your region’s climate determines the type of fruit trees for the southwest and what fruit will grow successfully.
 The climate must be compatible with the growing requirements of the selected fruit tree.
 Some varieties will even prevail in the harsher Upper Midwest climates.